 Topology hiding is used to hide local information such as private IP addresses and local domain names.
 The local information can be overwritten with a domain name or IP addresses.
 The default Replace Action is Auto, this replaces local information with IP addresses, generally the next hop.
-Topology hiding has the advantage of presenting single Via and Record-Route headers externally where multiple headers may be received from the enterprise, particularly from Session Manager.
+Topology hiding has the advantage of presenting single Via and Record-Route headers externally where multiple headers may be received from the enterprise, particularly from the Session Manager.
 In some cases where Topology Hiding can't be applied, in particular the Contact header, IP addresses are translated to the Avaya SBCE external addresses using NAT.

-To define Topology Hiding for Session Manager, navigate to Global Profiles → Topology Hiding from menu on the left hand side.
-Click on Add and enter details in the Topology Hiding Profile pop-up menu (not shown).
+To define Topology Hiding for the Session Manager, navigate to Global Profiles → Topology Hiding in the UC-Sec Control Center menu on the left hand side.
+Click on Add Profile and enter details in the Topology Hiding Profile pop-up menu (not shown).